 While competitive throughout the rest of the 1980s, the players of this once great dynasty began to go their separate ways.
 Eventually, the Islanders went from perennial championship contenders to the bottom of the standings.
 A new rebuilding project went into effect and through draft picks and trades the team began to rebound with a new core group.

 Missteps in management led to many changes in coaches and general manager which brought the team further into a downward spiral.
 A completely dysfunctional franchise, the Islanders even went through scandals involving the sale of the team.
-However, even after the sale of the team, continued mistakes with trades and draft picks plagued the Islanders.
+However, even after the eventual sale of the team, continued mistakes with trades and draft picks plagued the Islanders.

 Islanders management is committed making whatever changes necessary to reach the next level as a team.
 In the offseason, they parted ways with both GM Garth Snow and head coach Doug Weight.
 The new regime for the Isles will be looking to make the playoffs and capture the first division title for the Islanders since 1988.
 They will do so with Barry Trotz behind the bench.
-Fresh off his Stanley Cup victory as the head coach of the Washington Capitals, Trotz comes to New York to turn this franchise into a winner.
+Fresh off his Stanley Cup victory as the head coach of the Washington Capitals, Trotz came to New York to turn this franchise into a winner.
 A major setback for the club befell them in free agency as John Tavares, their captain and 5th all-time leading scorer departed for the Toronto Maple Leafs.
 Trotz is now also tasked with finding a new captain and figuring out the dynamics of this team without their longtime leader.

 The list of great players who have played as a member of this franchise goes on forever, but the best among them include Butch Goring, John Tonelli, Pat LaFontaine, Bob Bourne, Brent Sutter, Clark Gillies, Billy Smith, Bobby Nystrom, Bryan Trottier, Mike Bossy, John Tavares, and Denis Potvin.
 Additional information about the New York Islanders can be found by clicking here.